Also known as: Thomsen's disease and Becker's disease

 - Aspiration pneumonia caused by swallowing difficulties

-- Frequent choking, gagging, or difficulty swallowing in an infant
+- Frequent choking, gagging, or trouble swallowing in an infant

 Myotonia congenita is caused by a genetic change (mutation).
-It is passed down from either one or both parents to the children (inherited).
+It is passed down from either one or both parents to their children (inherited).

 Early symptoms may include:

-Children with myotonia congenita often appear to be muscular and well-developed.
-The child may not have symptoms of myotonia congenita until age 2 or 3.
+Children with myotonia congenita often look muscular and well-developed.
+They may not have symptoms of myotonia congenita until age 2 or 3.

-Genetic counseling may be of interest to couples who want to have children and have a family history of myotonia congenita.
+Couples who want to have children and who have a family history of myotonia congenita should consider genetic counseling.